- On sale!

 While artificial sweeteners such as saccharin, aspartame (Equal) and sucralose (Splenda) are available, they would not be ideal choices for anyone looking for an all natural, 'non-sugared' sweetener.

 Our bodies absorb Xylitol much more slowly than ordinary sugar and hence Xylitol does not cause blood sugar spikes the way sugar does.

-Since the lack of blood sugar spikes means that an insulin response is not required, Xylitol is great news for diabetics.
-Diabetes being a medical condition in which the body no longer produces insulin (Type I Diabetes) or fails to respond to insulin (Type 2 Diabetes).
+Since the lack of blood sugar spikes means that an insulin response is not required, Xylitol is great news for type-2 diabetics - a medical condition in which the body fails to respond to insulin (Type 2 Diabetes).

 The Glycemic Index (GI) is a way to measure the size of blood sugar spikes caused by various foods.
-While glucose is GI 100 and table sugar is GI 60, Xylitol is unique is having an ultra low GI of 7.
+While glucose is GI 100 and table sugar is GI 60, Xylitol is unique is having a very low GI of 7.